ltskv/myvim/README.md

 * `colors/`: A light and a dark colorscheme.
 * `plugin/settings.vim`: Main configuration file with settings usable on all of my computers.
-* `.vimrc_template`: A template used to populate the `~/.vimrc`, that contains settings that are individual for each computer.
+* `.vimrc_template`: A template used to populate the `~/.vimrc`, which contains settings that are local to each different computer.
 * `plugin/statusline.vim`: Configuration of the statusline.
-* `plugin/comment.vim`: A dumb implementation for filetype-based commenting/uncommenting.
+* `plugin/comment.vim`: Yet another implementation of filetype-based commenting/uncommenting.
 * `plugin/pudb.vim`: **NEW**.
 Set breakpoints for PuDB from Vim.
 * `setup.sh`: Copies `.vimrc_template` as `~/.vimrc` (asks first), installs